Did you know that an estimated 25% of Canadian adults are dissatisfied with their sleep?

 - The body’s unique Endocannabinoid Systems (ECS)

 At the time of your consultation, your Revolution Medical Cannabis doctor will review your medical history and ensure that cannabis will not conflict with any medications you’re currently taking.

 Our Calgary and Edmonton medical cannabis prescribing doctors can help prescribe a sleep treatment plan for you.
 Our team will guide you in selecting a licensed producer as well as the registration.

-Schedule your free appointment today.
+Alberta residents schedule a free appointment today.

 Are you ready to explore the benefits of medical marijuana?
 Contact Revolution Medical Cannabis today and schedule your free appointment with a cannabis educator and physician.